 I see tremendous potential for research by the genetic algorithm model given in Professor James March’s seminal (1991) paper introducing exploration and exploitation through an organizational learning metaphor.
 To me, it is one of the very few algorithms where the emergence of group-level characteristics—distinct from and not aggregate of individual characteristics—can be studied, particularly in the management and organization studies disciplines.
 Moreover, it is possible to study order creation in far-from-equilibrium situations, thereby freeing our minds to look beyond the confining stranglehold of research where obtaining equilibrium is considered the only worthwhile endeavour.
 For some reason or other, March’s study could not be exactly replicated all these years, stymieing its use in research.
-That issue is now resolved, as can be seen in #7 below.
-The MATLAB program replicating March (1991) is available in the appendix of my CV in this web-page.
+That issue is now resolved, as can be seen in #2 below.
+The MATLAB program replicating March (1991) is available in the appendix of my CV that can be downloaded from this web-page.
 I shall be happy to help in developing understanding and developing modifications and extensions for further research.

 Publications in peer reviewed journals

 Below, I am listing the papers published in peer-reviewed journals in the order that they are to be read.

 1. Chanda S. S., and Ray, S. (2015).
 Formal theory development by computational simulation modelling: A Tale of two philosophical approaches.
 Decision, 42(3): 251–267.
 DOI: 10.1007/s40622-015-0096-y. https://link.springer.com/article/10.1007/s40622-015-0096-y